 PART VI: REVIEW OF PROCEDURES

-The Title IX Coordinator will consult with the Dean of Students, Director of Human Resources and Chair of the SCGB to annually evaluate these procedures.
+The Title IX Coordinator will consult with the Dean of Students, Director of Student Conduct and Chair of the University Hearing Board to annually evaluate these procedures.
 Substantive policy changes, if any, will be forwarded to the President and Senior Staff for review.
 After review by the President and Senior Staff, the changes will be brought to a faculty meeting and to Student Senate before presentation to the board of directors for consideration for adoption.
 Standard updates on procedures are at the discretion of the initial review team.

 All members of the Wittenberg community are encouraged to raise questions about this policy with one of the committee members, and to offer suggestions for policy revision.